charypar/monobuild/README.md

 The main difference between the above `git diff`s and `mb diff` is the dependency graph awareness.

-Monobuild will start with the list from git diff, filter it down to known components, and then extend it with all components that depend on any of the components in the initial list, including transitive dependencies.
+Monobuild will start with the list from `git diff`, filter it down to known components, and then extend it with all components that depend on any of the components in the initial list, including transitive dependencies.